ThatsAMorais/morais-farmers-market/design.md

 # Morais Farmer's Market - Design

-A CLI application backed by a shop API with a MySQL database
+A CLI application backed by a shop API with a MySQL database.

 ## Goals